rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 ---
 ## 16. How JVM Works?
 The JVM acts as an intermediary between Java bytecode and the underlying hardware, providing a platform-independent environment for executing Java applications.
 It compiles Java code into bytecode, then interprets or compiles it into machine code at runtime using a Just-in-Time (JIT) compiler.
 This compiled code is stored in memory for later reuse.
-[1, 2, 3, 4]
 Here's a more detailed breakdown:
-1. Java Code Compilation:
+**1. Java Code Compilation:**
 - Java source code is first compiled by the javac compiler into bytecode, which is a set of instructions independent of a specific operating system or hardware architecture.
 - This bytecode is then loaded into the JVM.

-2. JVM Architecture:
+**2. JVM Architecture:**
 - Class Loader: Loads class files (bytecode) into memory, manages the class hierarchy, and ensures that classes are loaded only once.
 - Execution Engine: Interprets or compiles bytecode into native machine code using the JIT compiler.
 - Runtime Data Areas: These are memory regions used during program execution, including:
-	• Heap: Stores objects.
+  - Heap: Stores objects.
-	• Method Area: Stores class metadata, method code, and constant pool.
+  - Method Area: Stores class metadata, method code, and constant pool.
-	• Stack: Manages local variables, method calls, and return addresses.
+  - Stack: Manages local variables, method calls, and return addresses.
-	• Native Stack: Used for native method calls.
+  - Native Stack: Used for native method calls.
-	• Program Counters: Keep track of the current instruction.
+  - Program Counters: Keep track of the current instruction.
 - Java Native Interface (JNI): Enables Java code to interact with native (non-Java) code and libraries.
 - Garbage Collector: Automatically manages memory allocation and deallocation, reclaiming unused memory.

-3. Bytecode Interpretation/Compilation:
+**3. Bytecode Interpretation/Compilation:**
 - The JVM interprets or compiles bytecode into machine code.
 - The JIT compiler optimizes frequently used bytecode, improving performance.
 - This optimized code is stored in cached memory for reuse.

-4. Memory Management:
+**4. Memory Management:**
 - The JVM automatically manages memory through allocation and garbage collection.
 - Objects are allocated in the heap, and when no longer referenced, the garbage collector reclaims their memory.
 5. Platform Independence: